bglarkin/tgr_fun/fungal_ecology.md

 (both p\>0.05), supporting the application of a PERMANOVA test.

-An effect of geographic distance (covariate) on pathogen communities was not supported.
-With geographic distance accounted for, the test variable ‘field type’ significantly explained variation in fungal communities, with a post-hoc test revealing that communities in corn fields differed from communities in restored and remnant fields.
+An effect of geographic distance (covariate) on pathogen communities was detected With geographic distance accounted for, the test variable ‘field type’ significantly explained variation in fungal communities, with a post-hoc test revealing that communities in corn fields differed from communities in restored and remnant fields.